-- Hazardous substances will be stored in compliance with or exceed regulatory requirements. - An isolation valve will be present on the fuel cell outlet, before the dispensing hose, to enable isolation of tank contents in the event of a leak. - The isolation valve will be made of steel and locked to prevent unauthorised release of product. - All fittings, pumps, valves and hoses will be replaced or repaired if not correctly functioning. - Pumps will be of an approved type for the pumping of fuel. - Spills will be managed in accordance with Iluka's hydrocarbon spill kit procedure. - A copy of Iluka's hydrocarbon spill kit procedure will be kept on site at all times. - Hydrocarbon spill kits and absorbent matting will be located on site at the fuel cell, drill rig and in all vehicles. - All site personnel, including contractors, will be inducted in the use of hydrocarbon spill kits. - Gensets will be appropriately bunded. - Waste hydrocarbon bins will be provided and collected by licensed waste contractor(s) for off-site disposal at a licensed landfill. - Current safety data sheets (SDSs) will maintained on site for all chemicals on site, including for the drilling additives. - Information contained within SDSs will be considered when determining the most appropriate means of disposal.
+- Hazardous substances have been stored in compliance with or exceed regulatory requirements. - Hydrocarbon spill kits and absorbent matting are located on site at administration building. - Any spills will be managed in accordance with Iluka's hydrocarbon spill kit procedure. - A copy of Iluka's hydrocarbon spill kit procedure will be kept on site at all times. - All site personnel, including contractors, will be inducted in the use of hydrocarbon spill kits. - Waste hydrocarbons will be collected by licensed waste contractor(s) for off-site disposal at a licensed landfill. - Current safety data sheets (SDSs) will be maintained on site for all chemicals on site. - Information contained within SDSs will be considered when determining the most appropriate means of disposal.